zodnrk/handout/handout.md

 ```

 __`commit`__
-When you commit something, Git stores a _snapshot_
+When you commit something, Git stores a snapshot
-^[Some other VCS only store the diffs, but Git stores the entire state]
 of the
 working tree, and tells you the `commit` object it created for that state.
 ```{.sh}